junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 The function takes an optional principal, action, and resource, as well as a context map and a reference to the schema that the policy may be validated against.
 The `EntityUid` type is a wrapper around a string that represents the unique ID of an entity.
+Entity IDs are namespaced by the type of entity, and the ID itself.
+For example, the ID of a `User` entity with the ID 1 would be `User::"1"`, while being distinct from the `Order::"1"` entity ID.
+Observant readers might question how we can provide additional properties for the entities, if we are only providing the IDs.
-You might wonder how we are supposed to provide the additional properties for our entity types if the signature only takes the unique ID.
-These IDs are only used to identify the correct entity, as Cedar accepts a set of complete [`cedar_policy::Entity`][docsrs-entity] objects to the policy evaluation.
+These IDs are only used to match the correct entity, as Cedar accepts a set of complete [`cedar_policy::Entity`][docsrs-entity] objects to the policy evaluation.

 The principal, action, and resource scopes are optional, as it's not always the case that you have or need all of them.
 Perhaps, some are insignificant for the policy evaluation, or perhaps you're evaluating a policy that doesn't require